garronej/ts-ci/README.md

 ---

+✅ NEW: The workflow is now much more straightforward and portable.
 ✅ NEW: `yarn` support  You are now free to use yarn instead of `npm` if you'd like to.

 # Presentation